ahmed-abdulahad/note-taking-app/README.md

 ## 🎨 Assets

-The project uses the following asset:
+The project uses the following assets:

-- `assets/note-taking-app_icon.png`: Application window icon shown in the title bar.
+- `assets/note-taking-app_icon.png`: Window icon shown in the title bar.
+- `assets/dark_mode_moon_icon.png`: Theme icon shown in the theme toggle button.
+- `assets/light_mode_sun_icon.png`: Theme icon shown in the theme toggle button.

 All assets are stored in the `assets/` directory.